S-A-S-26/Vim-Commands/README.md

 1. ctrl+w+v to split view
 2. space s for opening search
 3. ctrl + / to get help while in search
+4. ctrl+w+h to go to neotree ctrl+w+l to go to currently open window